PitPik/circularjs/documentation/API.md

 }
 ```

 If the variables on the parent are dynamic defined in `subscribe$()` option and change, the changes will be transferred to the child and can also be subscribed to.
-If you know Angular then think of the `@Input` decorator but not used for each variable but for all before `input(this)`.
+If you know Angular then think of the `@Input` decorator but not used for each variable but for all before `input(this)`. `input(this, false)` would suppress the subscription.

 To communicate from the child to the parent you can use `circular.triggerEvent()` and install an event listener on the parent.
 This will be explained in the **Circular instance methods** section of this documentation.